Physical Education KS2: Incorporating locking into a street dance

 This clip is from the BBC series, Street Dance Masterclass.

 This clip can be used as a stimulus or reference when discussing how to evaluate a performance, especially for the street style of locking.

 The group demonstrate precision timing, careful arm locks and wrist rolls, plus pair work contact.

-Teachers can use the clip to demonstrate locking and different actions, space, dynamics and relationships within a dance piece.
+You can use this clip to demonstrate locking and different actions, space, dynamics and relationships within a dance piece.

-They could ask groups to look at the performance and identify changes in levels, use of space, change in directions, costumes or music.
+You could ask pupils to look at the performance and identify changes in levels, use of space, change in directions, costumes or music.